donyal/CKD-Analysis/README.md

 - Follow medical advice and adopt preventive lifestyle changes if at risk.
 - Schedule regular checkups, especially for those with known risk factors or family history.

-## Project Structure

-- `reports/` – Detailed PDF reports for each project phase (Part 3 report contains business analysis)
-- `notebooks/` – Jupyter notebooks for data processing, modeling, and visualization
-- `src/` – Python scripts for analysis and modeling

-## How to Use

-1. Explore interactive Jupyter notebooks in the `notebooks/` folder.
-2. Review in-depth reports in `reports/`.
-3. Use Python scripts in `src/` for custom analysis or to reproduce results.

-## Contributors

-- Donyal Emami
-- Joseph Irving
-- Ryan Nguyen